lobsterbuko/lossless-claw/README.md

 In the current installation this fork has been living in, the system has been run as a split local stack:

-- a large reasoning lane for main agent turns
+- a 27B reasoning lane for main agent turns
 - a 9B summary/session-state lane
 - a 4B fallback lane for selective session-state routing
 - local embedding and reranker services for memory and knowledge retrieval